NEW HAMPSHIRE SKATES TO 2-2 TIE WITH HARVARD

-Junior forward Nicole Gifford had two assists for the Wildcats
+Junior forward Nicole Gifford posts two assists for Wildcats

 DURHAM, N.H. - The University of New Hampshire women's hockey team capped off the first half of the season with a 2-2 tie against fourth-ranked Harvard Saturday afternoon at the Whittemore Center.
 The Wildcats now have a 7-11-2 overall record while the Crimson are 9-1-1 on the year.

 In the first period, the Wildcats outshot the Crimson, 8-5.
 Kristine Horn (Utica, Mich.) notched a period-high three shots while New Hampshire netminder Jenn Gilligan (Maple Ridge, British Columbia) made saves on all five shots she faced.
 At the end of the first stanza, the score was even at 0-0.

 Miye D'Oench tallied the first goal of the game as she gave Harvard a 1-0 lead at the 5:27 mark of the second period.
 Michelle Picard passed the puck up to Samantha Reber at center ice.
 Reber found D'Oench in stride with a pass as she put the puck in the net past Gilligan.
 On an ensuing power play, Gilligan came up with a big split-glove save when Jillian Dempsey ripped a shot from just inside the blueline.